mbilaljunaid/nexusai-erp/CONFIGURATION.md

 # Configuration Guide

-This document describes all configuration options for NexusAI ERP.
+This document describes all configuration options for NexusAIFirst ERP.

 ## Environment Variables